aws/aws-cdk/packages/aws-cdk/README.md

 $ cdk deploy --import-existing-resources
 ```

-This allows you to automatically import resources into your stack that already
+Automatically import resources in your CDK application which represent
-exist in your AWS account during CloudFormation deployments.
+unmanaged resources in your account.
-With this feature, you can reduce the manual effort of import operations and avoid
+Reduces the manual effort of import operations and avoids
-deployment failures because of naming conflicts.
+deployment failures due to naming conflicts with unmanaged resources in your account.

-use `--method=prepare-change-set` flag to review which resources are imported or not before deploying
+Use `--method=prepare-change-set` flag to review which resources are imported or not before deploying
 You can inspect the change set created by CDK from the management console or other external tools.

 ```console